FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 # Introduction

 This page is a guide for developers who want to write their own Falco/Falco libs plugins.
-It provides full details on the plugins API, walks through the source code of two example plugins to show how the API is used, and presents some best practices on the best way to use the API.
+It provides full details on the plugins API, walks through the source code of two example plugins to show how the API is used, and presents some best practices on how to use the API.

 If you're not interested in writing your own plugin, or modifying one of the existing plugins, you can skip this page.